Treat Irritable Bowel Syndrome (IBS) Naturally with TCM

 TCM/OM sees the syndrome of AS as a deficiency in origin and excess in superficiality.
 TCM/OM modalities improve the quality of life of AS patients as they help relieve the pain and send signals for the body to return to its balance.

 Temporomandibular Joints (TMJ) Disorder

 In TCM/OM, TMJ disorder (TMD) is related to different types of obstruction.
 Differentiating the type of TMJ is crucial for choosing the correct treatment plan.

 The Meridian System

-The meridian system in Traditional Chinese Medicine (TCM) focuses on maintaining the flow of the Qi.
+The meridian system in Traditional Chinese Medicine (TCM) / Oriental Medicine (OM) focuses on maintaining the flow of the Qi.
 This system transports energy throughout the human body using the channels that different meridians are located.

 Deficiency and excess in Traditional Chinese Medicine (TCM) are the concepts used to interpret between the forces of the body's resistance to pathogens and the disease itself.
 Both deficiency and excess can result in many illnesses.